battan40/flashcards-starter/README.md

 ## Overview

 * Do you miss the 80's?
-Do you like to study abstract ES6 and play games.
+Do you like to study abstract ES6 AND play games?
 I have just the thing for you.
-A study flashcards game run entirely on the terminal line.
+A study flashcards game run entirely on the terminal line!
 This project drives home the practice of `TDD` to build out errorless class to class interaction.

 ## Set-up